 I want to talk about something that costs SUV owners thousands of dollars every year — and it's completely preventable.
 It's improper towing.
 Specifically, towing an AWD or 4WD SUV with wheels on the ground when it absolutely should be on a flatbed.

-We see the aftermath of this all the time.
-Someone breaks down, calls the first tow company they find, a wheel-lift truck shows up, and nobody thinks twice about it.
-Three weeks later, the transfer case is making a grinding noise and the repair estimate looks like a car payment.
-That's not an exaggeration — I've seen repair bills from dealerships that rival the cost of a used car.
+We see the aftermath of this all the time in Nashville.
+Someone breaks down on I-65, calls the first tow company they find, a wheel-lift truck shows up, and nobody thinks twice about it.
+Three weeks later the transfer case is grinding, the dash is lit up with AWD fault codes, and the repair estimate from the dealership rivals a used-car payment.
+After 15+ years pulling vehicles around Davidson County, I can tell you that one wrong tow can cost more than a year of car payments.

 What's Actually Under Your SUV (And Why It Matters)